Skip to main content

 1. Close the terminal window and the Excel window.
 Do not save the Excel file.

-2. In the PowerShell window, start the development process again:
+2. In a new terminal window, start the development process again:

 npm start